davybrion/companysite-dotnet/content/blog/2008-10-bulk-data-operations-with-nhibernates-stateless-sessions.md

-In my previous <a href="/blog/2008/10/batching-nhibernates-dm-statements/">post</a>, i showed how you can configure NHibernate to batch create/update/delete statements and what kind of performance benefits you can get from it.
+In my previous <a href="/blog/2008/10/batching-nhibernates-dm-statements/">post</a>, I showed how you can configure NHibernate to batch create/update/delete statements and what kind of performance benefits you can get from it.
 In this post, we're going to take this a bit further so we can actually use NHibernate in bulk data operations, an area where ORM's traditionally perform pretty badly.

 First of all, let's get back to our test code from the last post: